larsks/rhel-osp-upgrade-docs/parallel-nova.md

 ## Create a new database

-The new Havana Nova environment will need to use a distinct database from the one your existing Grizzly Nova environment is using.
+The new Juno Nova environment will need to use a distinct database from the one your existing Icehouse Nova environment is using.
 On a system where you have administrative access to your SQL server, create a new database.
-This document assumes you've used the name `nova_havana`.
+This document assumes you've used the name `nova_juno`.
 Using mysql or mariadb, the commands to create the new database would be something like:

-    mysql> create database nova_havana;
+    mysql> create database nova_juno;
-    Query OK, 1 row affected (0.00 sec) mysql> grant all on nova_havana.* to nova@'%';
+    Query OK, 1 row affected (0.00 sec) mysql> grant all on nova_juno.* to nova@'%';
     Query OK, 0 rows affected (0.00 sec)

 ## Configure Nova